4GeeksAcademy/python-lists-loops-programming-exercises/exercises/08.1-Merge_list/README.md

  2. Loop the two lists.

- 3. Concatenate the results in an empty list.
+ 3. Append the results into an empty list.

  4. Print the new variable with the merged lists.